seinecle/gephi-tutorials/docs/generated-slides/subdir/working-with-text-en_temp_html.md

 //ST: !
 [start=6]
-6. We then need to assign this node color to their labels:
+f.
+We then need to assign this node color to their labels:

 image::Coloring-nodes---second-step.png[align="center", title="Coloring nodes - second step"]
 {nbsp} +

 //ST: !
-[start=7]
+==== 3.
+Tuning the spatialization
+//ST: !

+//ST: !
-7. Spatializing the network with Force Atlas 2 will place related terms next to each other, because they co-occur:
+a.
+Spatializing the network with Force Atlas 2 will place related terms next to each other, because they co-occur:

 Some parameters have been modified: